turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 ``archetype``
     The emitter specific archetype parameters to be applied.

-``particleDefn``
+``particle``
-    The definition object for the particle being emitted.
-This is the object returned by :ref:`ParticleBuilder.compile <particlebuilder>` as elements of the `particle` dictionary.
+    The definition objects for the particles in an archetype.
+This is the dictionary returned by :ref:`ParticleBuilder.compile <particlebuilder>`.

 .. index::
     pair: ParticleEmitter; getMaxLifeTime